Top tips for success at your NQ interviews

 Have a mock interview.
 If you have applied through for the role through a recruiter, that recruiter should offer you a comprehensive mock interview.

-If you have applied directly, can someone in your current firm (ideally someone who conducts interviews fairly regularly) assist with this?
+If you have applied directly, ask someone in your current firm (ideally someone that conducts interviews on a regular basis) if they can help you with this.

 4. Know your CV